Little HTMX Book

 These core concepts - triggers, targets, swapping, and indicators - form the foundation of HTMX.
 By combining them in different ways, you can create rich, interactive web applications with ease.
 In the next chapter, we’ll look at how to level up your HTMX skills with more advanced techniques.

-4 Error Handling in HTMX
+4 Error Handling

 4.1 Application Errors